SDVoE™ Semiconductor Solutions for KVM Switches

 Inside the Box with AVP1000: A Powerful and Seamless KVM Switching Solution

 Low latency performance is key to KVM applications, where hand to on screen mouse movement reaction time needs to be imperceptible to the user.
 The speed of 10G networking combined with the lowest latency AVP1000-based products, provides the ideal solution for powerful and seamless KVM switching with only a handful of major components.
-For 10G fiber support, the AVP2000 can be used coupled with a standard SFP+ optical module.
+Alternatively, the AVP1000 can be paired with a standard SFP+ optical module to support 10G over fiber connectivity.
+Alternatively, the AVP1000 can be paired with a standard SFP+ optical module to support 10G over fiber connectivity.

 Figure 7.
 This AVP1000-based transmitter delivers powerful and seamless KVM switching with only a handful of major components.